Nguyễn Văn Hiến

-Nguyễn Văn Hiến (born October 15, 1954) is a retired Admiral, and former Vice Minister of Defense (Vietnam) from 2009–2016.
+Nguyễn Văn Hiến (born October 15, 1954) is a Vietnamese retired admiral and former Vice Minister of Defense from 2009 to 2016.

-Nguyễn Văn Hiến was born on October 15, 1954 at Gia Tan, Gia Vien, Ninh Binh province, Vietnam.
-He joined the Communist Party of Vietnam on April 26, 1976 (official day on October 26, 1977).
-He is a member of Central Committee of the Communist Party of Vietnam 11th; Congressman in National Assembly of Vietnam.
+Hiến was born in Gia Tan, Gia Vien, Ninh Binh province, Vietnam.
+He joined the Communist Party of Vietnam on April 26, 1976 (officially on October 26, 1977).
+Hiến is a member of the Central Committee of the Communist Party of Vietnam and a congressman in the National Assembly of Vietnam.

-In December 5, 2011, he was the only second Vietnamese to be appointed Admiral of Vietnam People's Navy after Admiral Giáp Văn Cương.
+In December 5, 2011, he was only the second Vietnamese person to be appointed Admiral of Vietnam People's Navy after Admiral Giáp Văn Cương.

 Career

-In 1973, he passed on Le Quy Don Technical University, courses 8.
-After one year of study at the Technical University who is achieved excellent results.
-Ministry of Defence has sent him to study at Missile Academy at Azerbaijan.
+In 1973, Hiến passed on Le Quy Don Technical University, courses 8.
+After one year of study at the Technical University, he achieved excellent results.
+The Ministry of Defence sent him to study at the Missile Academy in Azerbaijan.
 Returning home, he worked for the navy.

-In 1998, he was appointed Commander of Naval Region 4.
+In 1998, Hiến was appointed Commander of Naval Region 4.

-In 2000, he was appointed Deputy Commander cum Chief of Staff of the Navy.
+In 2000, Hiến was appointed Deputy Commander cum Chief of Staff of the Navy.
 He was promoted to the rank of rear admiral.

-In 2004, he became Commander of the Navy, and he was promoted to the rank of Vice Admiral.
+In 2004, Hiến became Commander of the Navy, and he was promoted to the rank of Vice Admiral.

-In 2009, he was appointed Deputy Minister of Defense cum Navy Commander.
+In 2009, Hiến was appointed Deputy Minister of Defense cum Navy Commander.

 In 2011, Hiến was promoted to full Admiral.

 In August 2015, he left the position of Commander of the Navy, and Rear Admiral Pham Hoai Nam became the new Navy Commander.

 In 2016, he retired and left the position of Deputy Minister of Defense.

-On 21 May 2020, he was arrested and jailed for 4 years due to fraud during his time in the navy.
+On 21 May 2020, he was arrested and jailed for four years due to fraud during his time in the navy.
 The Navy's Court expressed he sold three lots of land at Ton Duc Thang street for his own personal gain along with his nephew, who received 20 years in prison.